DMI

 Objective

-22,000 people in Mozambique die of tuberculosis (TB) each year.
-This is largely because people don’t promptly get tested and start their treatment course.
-To address this, we are piloting a radio campaign in Zambezia province to increase TB case-detection.
+incidence of tuberculosis (TB) in the world, at 551 per 100,000 people (WHO, 2018).
+This meant that each year 22,000 people died of TB.
+This was largely because people didn’t promptly get tested and start their treatment course.
+To address this, we piloted a radio campaign in Zambezia province to increase TB case-detection.

 Locations